-I like the idea of a futuristic gossip columnist/reporter who pries a bit into our heroes’ lives, just like the real life ones do now.
-I was also looking to prepare a bit of a prequel story in Star Trek fan fiction, where some of the estrangement that Malcolm has from his parents is not explained, but it is certainly felt.
+I like the idea of a futuristic fluff columnist and reporter who pries a bit into our heroes’ lives, just like the real life ones do now.
+In addition, I was also looking to prepare a bit of a prequel story in Star Trek fan fiction, where some of the estrangement that Malcolm has from his parents is not explained, but it is certainly felt.
 Hence the story provides that background as well.

-While the NX-01 Enterprise is in the Delphic Expanse (thereby pinning the time at being during the third season of the show’s run), gossip maven Rona Moran reports that a senior officer is dating an alien on board the ship.
-She provides no added information.
+While the NX-01 Enterprise is in the Delphic Expanse (thereby pinning the time at being during the third season of the show’s run), fluff maven Rona Moran reports that a senior officer is dating an alien on board the ship.
+She provides no additional information.

 Watching at home are Malcolm’s elderly parents, Stuart and Mary.
 They jump to a conclusion, knowing that there is a Vulcan on the ship.
 They assume that it is Malcolm who is dating T’Pol, not realizing that it’s Tripp.
-There is also not thought whatsoever (like I have often seen with ‘shippers) that it could be the Denobulan, Phlox.
+There is also not thought whatsoever (like I have often seen with ‘shippers) that it could even be the Denobulan, Phlox.
+Hey, why not?

 I liked the little misunderstanding and what it might say about not only Stuart and Mary as people, but also about what readers might be like.
-Further, as stated above, I felt it was a wry testament about their not having regular (or, really, any) communications with Malcolm.
-He remains closed-off, even from them, a fact that really bites him during the E2 timeline in particular.
+Furthermore, as I state above, I felt it was a wry testament about their not having regular (or, really, any) communications with Malcolm.
+Their son remains utterly and heartbreakingly closed-off, even from them, a fact that really bites him during the E2 timeline in particular.